wouterds/rpi-nginx/README.md

+# [DEPRECATED] Official nginx package now has arm support

-# Nginx Docker image for Raspberry Pi
+## Nginx Docker image for Raspberry Pi

 A basic Nginx image that's compatible with Raspberry Pi.
 Automated builds are pushed whenever a new version of Nginx becomes available.
 All versions have http & https support, since version `1.9` there's also http2 support.